abhit-rana/DaargiBot/README.md

 ## Demo

+* Self Reported Symptoms are Common

+  This implies many diseases contain the symptoms reported in this category.
+So, the Chatbot would inquire whether other symptoms are observed to narrow down to one or two diseases.

+* Self Reported Symptoms are Unique and rare

+  This implies few contain the symptoms reported in this category.
+So, the Chatbot would easily figure out the disease.

 ## Architecture of DaargiBot:

-Every Chatbot has three components: NLU, DM, and NLG
+Every Chatbot has three components: NLU, DM, and NLG.

 We implemented NLU through RASA Framework,